duncangrubbs/duncangrubbs/README.md

 ## Hey 👋, I'm Duncan

-I'm a production services analyst at [BNY Mellon](https://www.bnymellon.com/), but in my spare time I do a lot of software development.
+I work in automation engineering at [BNY Mellon](https://www.bnymellon.com/), building tools that help software teams deploy, monitor and maintain services at scale.
+In my spare time I also do a lot of software development.

 Back in 2018/19 I helped build [BarterOut](https://github.com/BarterOut), a peer-to-peer textbook exchange platform.
-I am currently helping to build [Flowlie](https://www.flowlie.com/), a super exciting startup!
+I am currently helping to build [Flowlie](https://www.flowlie.com/), the future data-infrastructure for VC!
 I am also working on side projects like [ozzy](https://github.com/duncangrubbs/ozzy) and [Dinner Time](https://github.com/duncangrubbs/dinner-time), which may be finished some day...

-Feel free to reach out and ask me about API design, Javascript, and building student-run/early-stage startups!
+Feel free to reach out and ask me about building student-run/early-stage startups!